RHIT-CSSE/csse332/labs/lab00/index.md

 If the compilation fails, make sure to record any error messages your received.
-Before contacting your instructor, make sure you record the versions of all of the tools that are need to compile xv6.
+Before contacting your instructor, make sure you record the versions of all of the tools that are needed to compile xv6.
 You can get those version by running the following commands:
 1. Your kernel version:
 ```shell
 $ uname -r